AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/object_oriented_programming/oop05_use_explicit_overriding_annotations.rst

 annotation might or might not be overriding.
 A legal program could contain some explicitly annotated subprograms and some that are not annotated at all.
-But because the compiler will reject explicit annotations that are incorrect, all we require is that one of the two cases be explicitly indicated, for all such subprograms.
+But because the compiler will reject explicit annotations that are incorrect, all we require is that one of the two cases be explicitly indicated for all such subprograms.
 Any unannotated subprograms not flagged as errors are then necessarily not that case, they must be the other one.